rickosborne/skyline/notes/details.md

   * Elaborate, animalistic headwear
   * Blue cable implants
 * External lighting is mostly blue EL braiding, not open flame
+* Cosmetics
+  * Face paints, typically in geometric patterns, in white with primary color accents

 ## Carja

 * Names
   * A number of people have titled names.
 Blameless, Radiant, etc.
+* Cosmetics
+  * Face paint which tends to be more detailed and delicate-looking (almost bird-like) around the eyes, typically in whites, pinks, and maroons
+  * Earth tone lipstick and eyeliner

+## Oseram

+* Extensive body tattoos

 ## Cauldrons